 Settlement risks - Settlement systems in developing countries are generally less well organized than those of developed markets.
 Supervisory authorities may also be unable to apply standards comparable to those in developed markets.
 Thus, there may be risks that settlement may be delayed and that cash or securities belonging to the underlying fund may be in jeopardy because of failures of or defects in the systems.
 In particular, market practice may require that payment be made before receipt of the security being purchased or that delivery of a security be made before payment is received.
 In such cases, default by a broker or bank (the "counterparty") through which the transaction is effected might cause the underlying fund to suffer a loss.
-An underlying fund will be successful in eliminating this risk, particularly as counterparties operating in developing countries required.
+An underlying fund will seek, where possible, to use counterparties whose financial status is such that this risk is reduced.
 However, there can be no certainty that the underlying fund will be successful in eliminating this risk, particularly as counterparties operating in developing countries frequently lack the standing or financial resources of those in developed countries.
 There may also be a danger that, because of uncertainties in the operation of settlement systems in individual markets, competing claims may arise with respect to securities held by or to be transferred to the underlying fund.